Asselian: Stratigraphy

 The Asselian Stage was introduced into scientific literature in 1954, when the Russian stratigrapher V.E.
-Ruzhenchev split it from the Artinskian.
-At that moment the Artinskian still encompassed most of the lower Permian – its current definitions are more restricted.
+Ruzhenchev split it off from the Artinskian.
+At the time, the Artinskian still encompassed most of the lower Permian – its current definitions are more restricted.
 The Asselian is named after the Assel River in the southern Ural Mountains of Kazakhstan and Bashkortostan.

-The base of the Asselian Stage is at the same time the base of the Cisuralian Series and the Permian System.
-It is defined as the place in the stratigraphic record where fossils of the conodont Streptognathodus isolatus first appear.
+The base of the Asselian Stage is equivalent to the base of the Cisuralian Series and the Permian System.
+It is defined as the point in the stratigraphic record where fossils of the conodont Streptognathodus isolatus first appear.
 The global reference profile for the base (the GSSP or golden spike) is located in the valley of the Aidaralash River, near Aqtöbe in the Ural Mountains of Kazakhstan.
-The top of the Asselian stage (the base of the Sakmarian stage) is at the first appearance of conodont species Streptognathodus postfusus.
+Other reference species which approximate the base of the Asselian include Streptognathodus invaginatus and Str. nodulinearis (conodonts) and Sphaeroschwagerina vulgaris and Sph. fusiformis (fusilinids).

-The Asselian contains five conodont biozones:
+The top of the Asselian stage (the base of the Sakmarian stage) is at the first appearance of conodont species Mesogondolella monstra.